+In this article, we explore popular Poker myths.
 Poker has more mystery and mystique about it than almost any other card game.
 In many ways, it is this mystery that attracts so many players and makes it such a regular feature in TV and movie dramas.
-It has an image of being a dark, complex game, played behind closed doors for high stakes—a game that is played in smoke-filled rooms by less-than-reputable players with aces hidden up their sleeves.
+It has an image of being a dark, complex game, played behind closed doors for high stakes.
+Moreover, a game that is played in smoke-filled Poker rooms by less-than-reputable players with aces hidden up their sleeves.
 When you think of how a poker game ends, you probably picture the table being flipped over and a gunfight between the fortunate winner and the hard-done-by loser.

 Yet, in reality, poker is none of these things.
-The modern game of poker is a fun game played by people from all walks of life, and with the advent of online poker, the seedy, smoky back rooms are a thing of the past.
-Yet, somehow there are still endless myths about the game that persist, despite all the evidence to the contrary.
+The modern game of poker is a fun game played by people from all walks of life.
+Furthermore, with the advent of online poker, the seedy, smoky back rooms are a thing of the past.
+Yet, somehow there are still endless poker myths and Lottery myths that persist.
 So, let’s take a look at some of these ideas and see what the real truth is.

-Ask around and you’ll find that there are as many people who believe that poker is all skill as there are those who believe that there is no skill involved at all.
-Of course, neither of these is entirely true.
-Of course, while there is a fair degree of skill in how you play the cards you are dealt, even the most skilled player can’t turn a poor hand into a winner.
-That said, even if you are dealt a great hand, you still need to have the skill to play it well and make the most of the opportunity.
-Raise too fast or too confidently and you could easily scare off a large portion of your potential pot.
+Ask around, and you’ll find that there are as many people who believe that poker is all skill as there are those who think there is no skill involved at all.
+Of course, neither of these is entirely accurate.
+While there is a fair degree of skill in how you play the cards you get, even the most skilled player can’t turn a low hand into a winner.
+That said, even if you get a great hand, you still need to have the skill to play it well.
+Raise too fast or too confidently, and you could easily scare off a large portion of your potential pot.

 Poker is all in the eyes